Chloé Katz

-Chloé Madeline Katz (born March 16, 1986, in New York, New York) is an American former competitive pair skater.
+Chloé Madeline Katz is an American former competitive pair skater.
 With partner Joseph Lynch, she is the 2008 Couple de Nice silver medalist and the 2005 U.S. junior bronze medalist.
 Katz competed as part of the U.S National Figure Skating Team from 2006 to 2011.
 She also earned eligibility to two Olympic Games, including an alternate position for the 2006 Olympic Team.
 In August 2011, Katz and Lynch announced the end of their partnership.
 Katz is currently pursuing a career in technology and is a graduate of New York University and Columbia Business School.